-Incubator: The relocation and construction of our new fire station means new opportunities for the municipally-owned property at 25 Plattekill Avenue.
-The triangle formed by SUNY New Paltz, Hasbrouck Park, and Village offices at 25 Plattekill is a high-traffic area.
-Siting programing for young people in this location offers a chance to connect students to Village life, as well as the operations of local government, with enormous potential to act as support for residents, children, and youth in need of positive, productive influences and resources, creating a community of care in which they will want to remain post-graduation.
-Improvements to this space will include energy efficiency upgrades mindful of NYS's decarbonization goals to address climate change.
+By partnering with RUPCO, Inc, New Paltz will finally be able to reach its goal of parlaying the relocation of our fire station from the municipally-owned property at 25 Plattekill Avenue.
+The area enveloped by SUNY New Paltz, Hasbrouck Park, the "Pit" property, and Village offices at 25 Plattekill is a high-traffic area we should be using more impactfully to serve our community.
+Its much needed reimagination should be the driver for our Village.
+Siting housing and programing for young people and families here offers a chance to connect more people, as well as the operations of local government, with enormous potential to act as support for residents, children, and youth in need of positive, productive influences and resources.
+Improvements to this property will include energy efficiency, new construction mindful of NYS's decarbonization goals to address climate change.
 Indoor and outdoor recreation facilities will be constructed that include basketball and pickleball courts at Elting Avenue, and a skate park for Hasbrouck Park.
-Potential partners include Family of

-Woodstock/New Paltz, New Paltz Rotary, local churches, and the New Paltz Youth Program.
+Potential partners include Family of Woodstock/New Paltz, New Paltz Rotary, local churches, and the New Paltz Youth Program.
 Portions of the space could be used specifically by software engineer SAMsix and Steve McMaster with SUNY New Paltz to provide internships or employment opportunities.
-McMaster is well positioned to parlay his track record in New Paltz by partnering with the college and local community.
+McMaster is well positioned to parlay his track record in New Paltz by partnering with the university and local community.

-2) Ann Oliver House Restoration: The house at 5 Broadhead Ave bridges Historic Huguenot Street with the developing NBR zone.
-Its restoration will offer new insight into local history, hold cultural resources for and about the Black community of New Paltz, and help reshape community identity.
+2) Ann Oliver House Restoration

+The house at 5 Broadhead Ave bridges Historic Huguenot Street with the developing NBR zone.
+Completing its restoration and leveraging the State and Municipal grant assistance that has been secured by Senator Hinchey is an important next step.
 The property will be owned and managed by 501(c)(3) nonprofit Dr. Margaret Wade-Lewis Black History Cultural Center.